lephamtuyen/challenges-in-rl/README.md

 # Challenges in Reinforcement Learning and Research Trending
-A curated list of [9 Challenges in Reinforcement Learning](https://arxiv.org/pdf/1904.12901.pdf) and theirs Research Trending (collected from 2018~present)
+A curated list of 9 Challenges in Reinforcement Learning and theirs Research Trending

 I'm looking for more contributors!